 Now, what to do for rectifying these errors and how you can convert the Exchange state from dirty shutdown to clean shutdown.

-Before starting with the fixing solution here are the few points you need to take care.
+Before starting with the fixing solution here are the few points you need to take care of.

-In addition, I would like to make you aware of the Eseutil and Isinteg are an in-built tool provided by Microsoft to provide the solution to fix the Exchange DB fix dirty shutdown.
+In addition, I would like to make you aware that Eseutil and Isinteg are in-built tools provided by Microsoft to provide the solution to fix the Exchange DB fix dirty shutdown.

-In the very first step, you need to check that the database is in a dirty shutdown state or not.
+In the very first step, you need to check whether the database is in a dirty shutdown state or not.
 To check the same runs the given below command.

 eseutil /mh “path of priv.edb”